-- 5.3.1 At the first stage of evaluation, the complete project proposal will typically be evaluated by a minimum of three international peer reviewers.
-Each reviewer will be required to assign a score and provide commentary on the application.
-The reviewer comments, but not the score, will be returned to the applicant to allow for a short rebuttal phase.
+5.3.2 In stage 2, reviewer comments for rebuttal will be returned to allow for a rebuttal phase.
 Applicants will have two weeks from receipt of feedback to respond to the comments and to provide additional supporting evidence, where necessary.
+The rebuttal document will be size-limited.
 All peer reviews in addition to the applicant rebuttal will then be reviewed by a sitting panel.
 Based on the outcome of the panel evaluation, applications will be given a ranking of either 'A' or 'B' (see table below).
-All applications in receipt of an 'A' ranking will be retained for stage 2 of the evaluation process. - 5.3.2 It is important to note that comments by individual reviewers may not necessarily be convergent.
-Differences of opinion about the merits of a proposal are legitimate among evaluators, and it can be potentially beneficial for an applicant to consider differing perspectives on the research proposal.
+All applications in receipt of an 'A' ranking will be retained for stage 3 of the evaluation process.
+Approximately 24 applications will progress to stage 3 per panel, split between applications to the Starting and Consolidator awards.

-'A' rating Application is of excellent quality and recommended to pass to stage 2 of the evaluation process.
-'B' rating Application is not of sufficient quality to pass to stage 2 of the evaluation process.
+'A' rating Application is of such quality as to be recommended to pass to stage 3 of the evaluation process.
+'B' rating Application is not recommended by the panel to pass to stage 3 of the evaluation process.

-5.3.3 At the second stage of the evaluation process, applicants must attend an interview to present their project to the panel and answer questions.
+- 5.3.3 In stage 3 of the evaluation, applicants must attend an interview to present their project to the panel and answer questions.
 Interviews will last approximately 30 minutes in total.
 The applicant should expect questions related to all aspects of the proposal including the budget and questions on how the Laureate award would support future application to ERC funding calls.
-Panels will take into account the results of interviews alongside the peer reviews

-- and rebuttal statements submitted as part of the first stage of the evaluation process. - 5.3.4 It is the intention of the Council to hold interview panels virtually, however Council reserves the right to hold panels in person where necessary, subject to public health advice.
-Where panels are to be held in person, applicants will be given sufficient notice. - 5.3.5 In view of the confidentiality of the evaluation process, applicants who participate in a stage 2 interview are required not to share the identity of panel members until their names have been published on the Council's website. - 5.3.6 Following the interview, each domain panel will rank the applications based on all evidence gathered through stage 1 and stage 2.
-Awards will be based on this ranked list and the cut-off for funding will be determined by the budget available.
-In the case of a tied score, the scoring of the quality of the proposed research will be used as the selection criterion to separate applications.
-If additional tiebreakers are required, the Council will inform applicants what these tiebreakers are. - 5.3.7 Applications that fall below the budget cut-off will be placed on a reserve list for 12 months.
+Panels will consider the results of interviews alongside the peer reviews and rebuttal statements submitted as part of the first and second stages of the evaluation. - 5.3.4 It is the intention of the Council to hold interview panels virtually, however Council reserves the right to hold panels in person where necessary, subject to public health advice.
+Where panels are to be held in person, applicants will be given sufficient notice. - 5.3.5 In view of the confidentiality of the evaluation process, applicants who participate in a stage 2 interview are required not to share the identity of panel members until their names have been published on the Council's website. - 5.3.6 Following the interview, each panel will assign a final score for the applicant and the proposal, based on all evidence gathered through stages 1, 2, and 3.
+This results in a ranked list, note that Starting and Consolidator awards will be ranked separately.
+A cut-off score for funding will be determined by the available budget.
+Proposals deemed to be tied by the panel may be subject to a non-bias randomization to determine the final ranked list, which will be monitored by the process auditor.
+The use of a randomized method in the case of tied proposals ensures that the final ranking is not influenced by bias of any kind, including unconscious bias. - 5.3.7 Applications that fall below the budget cut-off will be placed on a reserve list for 12 months.
 The reserve list will be activated in order of ranking where budget becomes available e.g. in the case of declined awards, or where awards are terminated in the first year.
+The Reserve List will be limited in number due to the low probability of award offer declines however all applicants who progress to stage 3 and do not receive funding will be awarded a small collaboration bursary to aid the progression of their research proposal.